studypet/bchecker/README.md

-Pet project with studypet/bracket-checker usage
+**bchecker** - console utility is a pet project with studypet/bracket-checker usage